 However, the site maintains sufficient traffic to offer these games around the clock.
 Gameplay tends to be quite soft, both in tournaments and cash games.

 Global Poker exists as a US-facing site due to a legal technicality.
 Its system allows the site to classify as a sweepstakes promotion rather than a gaming website.

 Here’s how it works:

 We are pleased to offer you an exclusive welcome package at Global Poker.
 Sign up through the link below and receive 5,000 Gold Coins ABSOLUTELY FREE.
-Use this exclusive link to play with no deposit.

 Global Poker runs through an entirely browser-based interface.
 The software runs fairly smoothly through most browsers and is relatively stable.